na-na-hi/renget/archive/sfbf5.md

 >>Clearly we should start a campaign to get Malzeno's castle back.
 >>Not out of good will, mind, but so we can get him and his couch surfing out of our hair.

-\>Your impromptu powwow has gathered more monsters than expected, everyone positioned in a loose circle.
+%darkgreen%\>Your impromptu powwow has gathered more monsters than expected, everyone positioned in a loose circle.
 Its occupants lay claim to wide swaths of land, some holding no relation to others, but here amongst the group of wyverns, leviathans, and lone person, one issue unites all.
 \>"He insisted on sharing our hunting spoils.
 Fair enough, right?
 Well guess how many times he went out to hunt.
 Guess!
 ZERO.
 Not once!"
 \>"…You know he can send his Qurio to gather nourishment for himself, right?"
 \>"I… what?"